decretist/ICMCL17/proceedings/ICMCL17.md

-analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Kenneth Pennington or the two-author theory championed by Anders Winroth.[@winroth_making_2000, 175-192] Instead, the results suggested, but did not conclusively prove, that both the first- and the second-recension *dicta* were the work of multiple authors.[@evans_distant_2022]
+analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Kenneth Pennington or the two-author theory championed by Anders Winroth.[@pennington_biography_2018] [@winroth_making_2000, 175-192] Instead, the results suggested, but did not conclusively prove, that both the first- and the second-recension *dicta* were the work of multiple authors.[@evans_distant_2022]

 In contrast, the current work concerns changes in the teaching or doctrine of the *Decretum* between the first and second recensions as indicated by the use of distinctive vocabulary in the *dicta* of the two recensions.
-It employs another computational linguistic technique, lemmatization, using the PIE lemmatizer[@manjavacas-etal-2019-improving] and a large language model (LLM) trained on the corpus of lemmatized and tagged Latin text created by the Laboratoire d'Analyse Statistique des Langues Anciennes (LASLA) at the University of Liège.[@verkerk_lsl_2020] The two projects share a common data set.
+It employs another computational linguistic technique, lemmatization, using the PIE lemmatizer and a large language model (LLM) trained on the corpus of lemmatized and tagged Latin text created by the Laboratoire d'Analyse Statistique des Langues Anciennes (LASLA) at the University of Liège.[@manjavacas-etal-2019-improving] [@verkerk_lsl_2020] The two projects share a common data set.
 The original project relied on a very carefully prepared data set of the texts of the case statements and the first- and second-recension *dicta*.[^5]